openboxes/openboxes/docs/api-guide/generic.md

 	}]
 }
 ```

-In the following example, you'll notice that the POST request on multiple objects is an all-or-nothing transaction,
+**NOTE**: the `POST` request on multiple objects fails if there is a single error.
+However, cURL throws an error for only the first object that fails.

-so if there are any errors (i.e. validation errors) the entire request will fail.
-In this case, we throw an error
-for the first object that failed - not for all objects that fail.
+This cURL command produces an error.

 ```
 $ curl -b cookies.txt -X POST -H "Content-Type: application/json" \
 -d '[{"name":"product 1"},{"name":"product 2"}]' \
 https://openboxes.ngrok.io/openboxes/api/generic/product
 ```

+And this is the error it produces.

 ```
 {
 	"errorCode": 400,